neverbehind/the-accomplishment-system/the-system/daily-routine/README.md

 * Monthly (for today's day of the month)

 > For each of the Accomplishment Tracker™ review cycles, you will read through your DREAM, LEARN, and PLAN sections committing to the next step in the plan.
+Recording what you committed to do in the commitment section.

 ## Other Commitments